Technigo/project-survey-vite/README.md

 ### The Problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
+Describe how you approached to problem:

+Learning content was less this week and concepts covered were not as difficult for us as last week.
+Now that we have expereince manipulating a react project and boilerplate we were able to start the project with little issues.

+Code sessions and Q&A helped a lot and we are grateful for the code snippets that created next/back buttons.

+The most difficult section was to get the survey to disappear and be replaced by the results section.
+We were able to solve this by using a hideQuiz variable which we put into the submitForm function inside SurveryForm.jsx.

 How did you plan?
+We drew a simple diagram for our parent to child structure.
+We created a simple site design layout

 What technologies did you use?
+HTML5
+CSS3
+React
+Editor: VS Code

 If you had more time, what would be next?

 ### View it live